victorbunduc/Employee-Summary-Template/README.md

     ![](images/CLI.gif)

-9. Go to the `output` folder, find `team.html` and open it in your default web browser. this is your output web page for your team.
-It should look similar to below.
+9. Go to the `output` folder, find `team.html` and open it in your default web browser.

     ![](images/output.png)